Real Estate Projects

 Boylston Properties

-Boylston Properties is developing a 12-story, 236-unit multifamily development at 745 Concord Avenue in Cambridge, MA.
+Boylston Properties planned a 12-story, 236-unit multifamily development in Cambridge, MA.
 SustainMobility was hired as a mobility consultant to develop a strategy and plan for the reduction in vehicular and parking demand for the site, provide guidance and due diligence on bike room and amenity design, and support in permitting and entitlements with the City of Cambridge.

 SustainMobility performed a deep analysis of the transportation needs of the project in the context of a rapidly evolving mobility environment.
-As a result, we developed a plan that provides limited on-site parking with an abundance of alternative transportation options appropriate for the project, location and era.
-There will be only 15 on-site parking spaces, with 2 spaces reserved for EV charging and 2 spaces reserved for EV car sharing.
-Planned TDM measures include a state of the art bike room, with accommodations for e-bike storage and charging, a resident-exclusive micromobiliity fleet, subsidies for BlueBikes and MBTA, Alewife TMA shuttle access, a real-time transit screen, and a large pick up/drop off area for ride hailing and tenant deliveries.
+As a result, a parking and TDM plan was developed with limited on-site parking with an abundance of alternative transportation options appropriate for the project, location and era.
+Planned TDM measures included a state of the art bike room, with accommodations for e-bike storage and charging, a resident-exclusive micromobiliity fleet, subsidies for BlueBikes and MBTA, Alewife TMA shuttle access, a real-time transit screen, and a large pick up/drop off area for ride hailing and tenant deliveries.

 Site layout map of a building with marked pathways for vehicular, service, pedestrian, and bike traffic.
 The building features a bike room, mail lounge, lobby, work/lounge area, utilities, trash, and service court.
 Streets surrounding the site include Spinelli Place, Eastern States Road, and Concord Avenue with designated bike lanes and bus stops.